The 2300 Days (Daniel 8-9)

 God's people (host) and the continual ministry of Christ (the daily) are given over to the power of Rome (Little Horn), because of rebellion (transgression).

 Note: In verse 13 the host is trodden under foot, which occurs because the host is given to the Little Horn in verse 12.
 The NASB reads "the host will be given over to the horn" and the YLT reads "the host is given up".
 This is also how it was portrayed in Daniel's previous vision in chapter 7 where Papal Rome (little horn) prevails over the saints and they are "given into his hand" for the 1260 years (Dan.
 7:25).
 Note also that in verse 13 it reads "to give... the host to be trodden under foot" (Dan.
 8:13).

 Note: In Daniel 11:31 an army takes away the daily and sets up the abomination of desolation.
 However, the word translatated to "army" is different than the word here translated to "host".
-The army that enables the desolation to occur, was the state power of the Franks, who's king Clovis became the first Catholic king and who's armies became the defender of the Papacy.
+The army that enables the desolation to occur, was a state power who's armies became the defender of the Papacy.
 The host that is here (Daniel 8:12) given into the hands of Papal Rome to be trodden are God's people ("host of heaven").

 13 "Then I heard one saint speaking, and another saint said unto that certain saint which spake, How long shall be the vision concerning the daily sacrifice, and the transgression of desolation, to give both the sanctuary and the host to be trodden under foot?"